benznest/flutter_bitkub_exchange/README.md

 ### Market Data (Ticker)

 Get ticker information such as last price, high in 24Hr , volume.
+In the case that the wrong currency is returned to a empty list

 ```dart
   var ticker = await bk.fetchMarketTicker(currency: "THB_BTC");